emmt/ImageProcessing.jl/README.md

 ## Installation

 To install `ImageProcessing` so as to follow the main development branch:

 ``` julia
 using Pkg
 Pkg.add(url="https://github.com/emmt/ImageProcessing.jl")
 ```

-or from the prompt of Julia's package manager:
+or at the prompt of Julia's package manager (after typing `]` in Julia's REPL):

 ``` julia
 add https://github.com/emmt/ImageProcessing.jl